gamejolt/doc-help/src/guidelines/index.md

   - Posts

     - The post should be on topic for its location and not be found in any inappropriate places.
 For example, a Community that doesn’t allow or feature adult content.
-    - No NSFW media (images, youtube videos, models) are allowed.
+    - No NSFW post media (images, youtube videos, models) are allowed in post leads.
 You can include adult content in the article of a post, but only if the lead of the post gives proper warning of the content contained within.
     - No surprise adult content.
 Again, users should be provided with clear warnings so as not to accidentally encounter NSFW (not safe for work) content.

+  - Communities

+    - The Community's thumbnail, header and channel thumbnails must not contain any explicit content.
+    - Posts submitted to Communities that allow or feature NSFW content should not contain NSFW post media in their leads.
+Adult content can be included in articles of submitted posts only if proper warning is given in the posts' leads.
+    - Communities that allow NSFW content within designated channels should be diligent in keeping such content confined to the proper channels.

 ## Questions and concerns